 SAFCA is a participant in the Sacramento County Treasurer's Pool (County Pool).
 The County Pool is an external investment pool, is not rated and is not registered with the Securities Exchange Commission (SEC).
-Cash on deposit in the County Pool at June 30, 2020, is stated at fair value.
+Cash on deposit in the County Pool at June 30, 2021, is stated at fair value.
 The County Pool values participant shares on an amortized cost basis during the year and adjusts to fair value at year-end.
-For further information regarding the County Pool, refer to the County of Sacramento Comprehensive Annual Financial Report, which is available on the County of Sacramento Auditor Controller Accounting and Financial Reporting webpage located at: https://finance.saccounty.net/AuditorController/Pages/AcctGeneral.aspx.
+For further information regarding the County Pool, refer to the County of Sacramento Comprehensive Annual Financial Report, which is available on the County of Sacramento Auditor Controller Accounting and https://finance.saccounty.net/AuditorController/Pages/AcctGeneral.aspx.